jenkinsci/SECURITY-144-compat/README.md

 while still remaining installable on earlier version of Jenkins.

 ## Problem
-The SECURITY-144 protection work in Jenkins 1.x/1.y.1 required API changes in the core as well as the `remoting` library.
+[The SECURITY-144 protection work](http://jenkins-ci.org/security-144/) required API changes in the core as well as the `remoting` library.
 Therefore, for your plugin to take advantages of the new infrastructure, you'll have to bump up the core dependency.
 But this poses a problem: